BugerDread/esp-idf-lib/README.md

 Have a fun!

-Below is the original readme od esp-idf-lib.
+Below is the original readme of esp-idf-lib.

 # ESP-IDF Components library